 During medieval times, wars and invasions were common, and thus special attention was paid to the construction of castle parts that were reserved for defence.

 Some of the important castle parts designed specifically for defence purposes included a moat, castle keep, machicolations, arrow loops, and others.

 Amongst the defensive parts of a castle, the barbican was of particular significance and served as a fortified outpost.

 A castle barbican was among those castle parts which served as the first line of defence.
 It was construed in the form of a tower or a gateway over the gate or bridge of the castle.

 The connection between a barbican and the castle walls was maintained by a walled road which was called “the neck”.
 This narrow passage was also called the “death trap” because it trapped the invading enemy and made them an easy target.

 The most common location of a medieval castle barbican was adjacent to the main gates of the castle.
-It served as an exterior walled passage which was deliberately kept narrow to trap the invading enemy.
-The distance between a medieval castle barbican and the castle gate was not more than a few meters.
+It served as an exterior walled passage that was deliberately kept narrow to trap the invading enemy.

 Only a small number of men were used to defend the medieval castle barbican because of limited space.
 The knights and soldiers inside the castle were responsible for the defence of the castle and thus they also overlooked the defence of the barbican.

 A single knight could be in charge of a barbican with several soldiers obeying his orders.